Hack-Light/Caesar-Cipher-Application/README.md

-Sure!
-Here's a detailed README for your Caesar Cipher Text Encryption/Decryption Application:

----

 # Caesar Cipher Text Encryption/Decryption Application

 This application allows users to encrypt plaintext using a Caesar Cipher and decrypt ciphertext back to plaintext, given the correct key.
 It is built using HTML, CSS, and JavaScript and provides a simple, interactive interface for users to perform encryption and decryption.